 \section{Introduction}

 When testing multiple hypotheses, researchers might be interested in grouping hypotheses and making inference on these groups of hypotheses.
-Confidence bounds for the number of false null hypotheses (called true discoveries) in a (sub-)set of considered null hypotheses can be utilized in this case.
+To this end, confidence bounds for the number of false null hypotheses (called true discoveries) in a subset of considered null hypotheses can be utilized.
 If the subset of null hypotheses of interest is specified a-priori, procedures to compute lower confidence bounds for the true discovery proportion (TDP) are given in \citet{MeinshausenRice2006, GeLi2012, Patra2016, Preusse2025}, among others.
-Simultaneous lower confidence bounds for the TDP make inference on the true discoveries simultaneously for all possible hypothesis (sub-)sets.
+Simultaneous lower confidence bounds for the TDP make inference on the true discoveries simultaneously for all possible subsets of hypotheses.
 This allows the practitioner to specify sets of hypotheses of interest based on the corresponding confidence bounds for the TDP.
 Methods to compute simultaneous lower confidence bounds for the TDP have been proposed by \citet{GenoveseWasserman2006,Goeman2011, Hemerik2019,Blanchard2020,Katsevich2020,Vesely2023}, among others, and have been applied to genomics \citep{Ebrahimpoor2020} or functional magnetic resonance imaging (fMRI) \citep{Rosenblatt, Blain2022, Andreella2023}.
 The aforementioned procedures are based on closed testing \citep{Marcus1976}, which has been shown to be the only admissible framework for confidence bounds for the TDP \citep{Goeman2021}.